 3 PCB Source Assessment

-The intent of a PCB source assessment is to define PCB sources and pathways and their respective magnitudes, in order to identify key sources to be reduced via the implementation of Control Actions.
+The intent of a PCB source assessment is to define the magnitudes of PCB sources and pathways to identify key sources that can be reduced via the implementation of Control Actions.
 The source assessment is also designed to identify key data gaps contributing to uncertainty in estimates of these sources and pathways, to help guide future monitoring efforts.
 The source assessment for PCBs in the Spokane River was conducted in two steps:

-Define the range of potentially important the sources of PCBs in the Spokane River watershed and the pathways by which these PCBs are delivered to the river
+Define the range of potentially important sources of PCBs in the Spokane River watershed and the pathways by which these PCBs are delivered to the river

 Define the magnitude of the sources and pathways identified above, along with key data gaps.

-Determination of the sources and pathways of PCBs in the Spokane River Watershed is described in detail in LimnoTech (2016a), which is included as Appendix A to this Comprehensive Plan.
-The calculation of the magnitude of these sources and pathways is described in detail in LimnoTech (2016b) and included as Appendix B to this Plan.
+Determination of the sources and pathways of PCBs in the Spokane River Watershed is described in detail in LimnoTech (2016a).
+The calculation of the magnitude of these sources and pathways is described in detail in LimnoTech (2016b.

+Sources and pathways were represented through the use of conceptual models.
+A conceptual model is a graphic depiction of all of the processes believed to be potentially significant in effecting pollutant concentrations.
+Conceptual models provide a means to convey complicated processes and relationships in a simplified manner to a wide audience, and allows non-technical reviewers to understand and provide input on the sources and pathways to be considered.
+An example conceptual model of PCB sources and pathways for San Francisco Bay is shown in Figure 4.